 Feedback is very blunt; some would say too blunt.
 The upside to this is the fact that you should have no problems figuring out where you made contact with the face.
 The downside is that the feel of a moderate to severe mis-hit may hurt your confidence a little bit.

-Have any thoughts or opinions about the Mizuno JPX-850 driver?
-Drop them in the comments below!
+Have any thoughts or opinions about the JPX-850 driver?
+Leave them down in the comment section below.